testing-library/user-event/README.md

 different behavior for fast or slow users.
 If you do this, you need to make sure to `await`!

-> To be clear, `userEvent.type` _always_ returns a promise, but you _only_ need
-> to `await` the promise it returns if you're using the `delay` option.
-> Otherwise everything runs synchronously and you can ignore the promise.

 `type` will click the element before typing.
 To disable this, set the `skipClick` option to `true`.